-The Graduate School (UW Seattle)
+The UW Graduate School

 The UW Graduate School provides infrastructure for all UW graduate programs, on all campuses, to admit graduate students and manage their educational progress to graduation.
 They assist in student success through raising money for fellowships, providing students with professional development opportunities, recruiting and retaining minority students, and helping students and faculty manage graduate education through the web-based MyGradProgram.